5 Easy Hikes in Boulder

 Boy Scout Trail

 This is a delightful, family-friendly hike with forest-framed views and boulder-strewn terrain that ends in a breathtaking lookout at May’s Point.
 As the trail nears its scenic destination, it becomes a fantastic kingdom of rock castles and trees for kids, who will love exploring, scrambling, climbing and hiding.
 The entrance for the trail is located directly across the from the Flagstaff Nature Center at the Flagstaff Summit, which is great for children and usually* open June-September, Saturday-Sunday, 10:30am-4pm (*when volunteers are available).

 The beginning of this trail, the part that traverses a small mesa dotted with pines and boulders, also goes by the name Walter Orr Roberts Trail.
-This section has interpretive signage provided from the neighboring National Center for Atmospheric Research (NCAR) (closed to visitors currently).
+This section has interpretive signage provided by the neighboring National Center for Atmospheric Research (NCAR).
 From the mesa-top, the trail drops to a broad saddle and then makes another climb to a water tank (kids will enjoy putting one ear to the tank to listen for drips and drops), before ascending into a valley.

 McClintock/Enchanted Mesa Trails

 Starting in the Chautauqua area will wow the fam with gorgeous views of the Flatirons.
 The on-site General Store (open seasonally) carries delicious ice cream and hot chocolate if bribery is required to get your crew moving.
 The McClintock Trail starts at the picnic area just south of the Chautauqua Auditorium.
 Along the beginning of the trail, bright poppies bloom in summertime.
 The route descends into a lush stream-side forest, then climbs gently and crosses the fire road (Enchanted Mesa trail) at a stone bridge.
 The trail continues to climb along the edge of a shrub-filled gulley until it intersects with the Mesa Trail.
 Stop at the Ranger Cottage nearby if you need guidance, maps or brochures (and to touch animal pelts and view naturalist displays).

 Headed to the Chautauqua area on a summer weekend to hike among the Flatirons?
 Ride the free summer weekend shuttle to get there stress-free and avoid parking fees.
 Here's all the information on the Park-to-Park hiker shuttle, which runs on weekends from Memorial Day to Labor Day.